armin-pfaeffle/atom-minify/README.md

 ### Available parameters

+- #### minifyOnSave | minifyOnSave [ : true | false ]
+    With this option you can control minify on save functionality by first line parameter.
+If you define this option, global option is overwritten.
+Examples:

+    ```
+    Enable minify on save
+    // minifyOnSave
+    // minOnSave: true
+    // minOnSave
+    // minOnSave: true

+    Disable minify on save
+    // !minifyOnSave
+    // minifyOnSave: false
+    // !minOnSave
+    // minOnSave: false
+    ```

-- #### compress: false / uncompressed
+- #### compress: false | uncompressed
     With these parameter you can disable minification, so output is not minified.
 Can be useful for development process.

 - #### filenamePattern
     Defines the replacement pattern for minified CSS or JS filename.
 You can use two placeholders: `$1` for filename without extenion, `$2` for file extension.
 Example: the default value `$1.min.$2` generates from filename `Foo.CSS` the minified filename `Foo.min.CSS`.

+    You can add relative or absolute path too, e.g. `filenamePattern: "/path/to/your/project/css/$1.min.$2"`.

-- #### outputPath
+- #### ~~outputPath~~
-Defines a relative or absolute path where minified file is placed.
-Can be combined with `filenamePattern`.
+    ~~Defines a relative or absolute path where minified file is placed.
+Can be combined with `filenamePattern`.~~

+    *Removed since version 0.7.0.
+Please use filename patterns for defining relative or absolute output paths with filename.*

 - #### minifier
   Selects the minifier to compile with.